SnoozToolbox/SnoozDoc/dev_guide/howtos/module_howtos.rst

 How to update a module
 ==================================
-To modify the behavior of a module, you can modify the compute function and adjust the module version according to these guidelines : ???.
+To modify the behavior of a module, you can modify the compute function and adjust the module version according to these :ref:`Versioning Guidelines<versioning>`.

 To modify the inputs and outputs of a module, you need to update a few files.
 For a list of files included in the module structure, see  :ref:`info_modules`.